-If all four in-class exams are taken and one in-class exam score is lower than the final exam, then the final exam score can replace the lowest in-class exam score.
+If all four in-class exams are taken and one in-class exam score is lower than the final exam grade, then the final exam score will replace the lowest in-class exam score.

-If one in-class exam is missed, then a passing final exam score will replace the missed in-class exam score with a grade of 70.
+If one in-class exam is missed then the final exam score will replace the missed in-class exam score.
 If more than one in-class exam is missed, the first missed exam score will be replaced by the final exam score and scores of zero (0) will be given for the additional missed exams.